From Stone to 3D: A Brief History and Evolution of Puzzles

 Evolution in cutting : Tools with more precise blades have resulted in more complex cuts, making each piece unique.

-Over time, puzzles with advertising included also appeared: some food or consumer goods companies launched promotional puzzles for their customers, further helping to promote this form of entertainment.
+Over time, puzzles with advertising included also emerged: some food and consumer goods companies launched promotional puzzles for their customers, further promoting this form of entertainment.

 3. The Puzzle Boom in the 20th Century